viennacl/pyviennacl-dev/doc/pycore.rst

-:class:`HostScalar`       Represents a scalar in host memory :class:`Scalar`           Represents a scalar in compute device memory :class:`Vector`           Represents a vector in compute device memory :class:`CompressedMatrix` Represents a sparse matrix with compressed-row
+:class:`HostScalar`       Represents a scalar in host memory :class:`Scalar`           Represents a scalar in compute device memory :class:`Vector`           Represents a vector in compute device memory :class:`Matrix`           Represents a dense matrix, with either row-major
+                          (default) or column-major storage.
+:class:`CompressedMatrix` Represents a sparse matrix with compressed-row
                           storage in compute device memory :class:`CoordinateMatrix` Represents a sparse matrix with a coordinate